 - Kosher salt

-- Chopped roasted cashews and fresh herbs for garnish (I like cilantro and mint, however basil and/or parsley also works)
+- Chopped roasted cashews and fresh herbs for garnish (I like parsley or mint)

 - Meanwhile, prepare the Harissa-Tahini Sauce by combining tahini, lemon juice, harissa, maple syrup, and garlic in a small bowl.
 Whisk to combine, and season with salt and pepper.
-If needed, add 1 to 2 tsp. water to thin out to desired consistency.
+Add 1 Tbsp. water to thin out, if needed.

 - Transfer roasted eggplant to a serving platter, and drizzle Harissa-Tahini Sauce overtop.
-Scatter cashews and fresh herbs over eggplant, and serve immediately.
+Garnish with chopped cashews and fresh herbs.